RCTV: End of concession

 On 28 December 2006, President Chávez announced that the government would not renew RCTV's broadcast license which expired on 27 May 2007, thereby forcing the channel to cease broadcast operations on that day.

 The Venezuelan Supreme Court of Justice (TSJ) ruled on 17 April 2007, that it is within the CONATEL's power to decide on the issuing, renewal and revocation of broadcast licenses.
 RCTV may continue broadcasting over cable or DTH systems (DirecTV Latin America) when its license expires, but the government will take over the equipment, studios and even the master control for their use in the new station it has created on 27 May 2007.
 On 24 May, the Supreme Court ordered RCTV to stop broadcasting as soon as its license expires and approved the government's takeover of its equipment, though it would review the station's appeal of the decision.
 Chávez announced plans to start broadcasting a public service channel, TVes, using this infrastructure which belonged to RCTV.

 The Supreme Court ruled that RCTV's broadcasting equipment "must be available" to TVes.
 The ruling also ordered the military to guard the equipment.
 This allowed TVes to be available in the same locations where RCTV used to broadcast.

 The final program airing on RCTV on Sunday was an all day/night retrospective tribute to the network, featuring current and ex workers, artists and staff of RCTV.
+This special was known as "Un Amigo Es Para Siempre".
 Many workers and artists from other networks, including Venevisión, had to use the last hours of RCTV to give their opinion since they were not allowed at their own companies.

 On Saturday, 26 May, RCTV shut down its live Internet stream in preparation for its forced close-down on Sunday, 27 May.
+The only programmes broadcast on that day was Un Amigo Es Para Siempre, La Entrevista, and El Obserbador (Avance).
 At midnight on 28 May, RCTV ceased broadcasting and for the following 8 seconds, the signal went dark.
-Then, it was replaced by TVes's ID which was on air for 20 minutes.
+Then, it was replaced by TVes ident which was on air for 20 minutes.
 At 12:20 a.m., TVes began programming for the first time.
-DirecTV Venezuela has replaced RCTV with TVes on 104.